Trends and climate

 What are the other significant regulatory considerations regarding cybersecurity in your jurisdiction (including any international standards that have been adopted)?

-The provisions on criminalisation of cybercrimes mainly implement the Council of Europe Convention on Cybercrime.
+The Council of Europe Convention on Cybercrime has largely been implemented by the provisions on criminalisation of cybercrimes.
 Further international standards have not been directly implemented into Austrian law.

 However, due to the relevance of good industry practices, international certifications and guidelines are increasingly important.
-In particular, the International Organisation for Standardisation (ISO) international standards and certifications and the Austrian Standards (ÖNORM) are acknowledged guidelines for IT security (eg, ISO/IEC 27001 – Information security and ISO/IEC 27032 – Guidelines for cybersecurity).
-In addition, it is often recommended to refer to the Austrian Information Security Manual (www.sicherheitshandbuch.gv.at) or the German IT Baseline Protection Catalogue, both of which provide a catalogue of recommended measures for companies to reliably protect their IT systems and data against cyberattack.
-Moreover, the Austrian Chamber of Commerce provides guidelines, checklists and risk analysis tools on IT security (www.wko.at/Content.Node/it-safe/it-sicherheit.html).
+In particular, the International Organisation for Standardisation (ISO) international standards and certifications and the Austrian standards are acknowledged guidelines for IT security (eg, ISO/IEC 27001 – Information Security and ISO/IEC 27032 – Guidelines for cybersecurity).
+In addition, it is often recommended to refer to the Austrian Information Security Manual (www.sicherheitshandbuch.gv.at) or the German IT Baseline Protection Catalogue, both of which provide a catalogue of recommended measures for companies to reliably protect their IT systems and data against cyberattacks.
+Moreover, the Austrian Chamber of Commerce provides guidelines, checklists and risk analysis tools on IT security (www.wko.at/service/innovation-technologie-digitalisierung/it-sicherheit-datensicherheit.html).

 Which cyber activities are criminalised in your jurisdiction?